Byron1z/managing-ad-B1z/README.md

 </p>
 <p>

-  You must also be sure to check✅️ the highlighted boxes to ensure the user’s account is **unlocked** and enable them to set their own password rather than the temporary one.
+  You must also be sure to check✅️ the highlighted boxes to ensure the user’s account is **unlocked** and enable them to Reset their own password rather than the temporary one.
 </p>
 <p>
   <img src="https://i.imgur.com/IwlC6Sx.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>